-Changed this year: Each of the twenty regular categories will be split into two divisions primarily based on the overall budget of your affiliated Access Center.
-They are the “Budget #1 (Under $200,000)” and “Budget #2 ($200,001 and up)” divisions and judged separately, EXCEPT:
+Updates to B1/B2 budget categories: Each of the twenty regular categories will be split into two divisions primarily based on the overall budget of your affiliated Access Center.
+They are the “Budget #1 (Under $350,000)” and “Budget #2 ($350,001 and up)” divisions and judged separately, EXCEPT:

-Category 17: Student Programming (All student programming will be judged together, regardless of budget category).
+Category 17: Student Programming: This category has been clarified to specify all productions must be entirely student produced.
+Therefore, all student programming will be judged together, regardless of budget category.

 Submitting Your Video

 Submit all entries online.
 You can paste a link directly on the entry form, or can send your file via Dropbox to email@example.com.